Tiebout sorting in online communities: Introduction

-In contrast to many of the segregation tipping point models, our model generates ``tipping sets''.
-One result that emerges from having tipping sets is that online platforms can be tipped from integrated to segregated by a random shock that leaves the ratio of groups on the platform unchanged.
-In fact, it is even possible that those who left preferred the ratio of types on the platform after the shock while those who remain preferred the ratio before.
+In contrast to many large populations models of sorting that hinge on tipping points, an interesting feature of our model is the existence of ``tipping sets''.
+This generalizes the notion of a tipping point in that there is no single ratio of types that defines the individual threshold rule for switching platforms.
+Rather, it is both the ratio of types on each platform coupled with the absolute numbers on each platform that determine when switching platforms is optimal.
+One novel aspect of tipping sets is that the platforms can be tipped from integrated to segregated by a random shock that leaves the ratio of groups on a platform unchanged.
+In fact, it is even possible that those who left would have preferred the ratio of types on the platform after the shock while those who remain preferred the ratio before.
 These are two relatively unique predictions of our model that, to the best of our knowledge, remain untested empirically.

-We perform a variety of comparative statics in order to explore what nudges online communities towards being more or less integrated.
-If online integration is a desired social outcome then the optimal policy in our setting is straightforward:\ make desirable online communities even more desirable.
-Improving less desirable online platforms (the online equivalent of gentrification) never leads to integration; in fact it can lead to resegregation.
-Further, in terms of marginal elasticities, achieving integration through improving desirable platforms is more effective than attempting to reduce intolerance.